mlin901/mjl_NoteTaker/README.md

 ## Contributing

-In general, outside contributions are not being accepted since this is a UCD Coding Bootcamp assignment.
+In general, outside contributions are not being accepted since this project is for educational purposes.

 ## Questions
 Send questions to mjlinder218@gmail.com.